 I’ve come across some fitness platforms that are body positive and body diverse, so I thought I would share them with you!

-The Best Body Positive Subscription-Based Online Workouts:
+The Best Body Positive Subscription-Based Online Movement Practices:

 This is what I’ve been doing the most lately, and I love it!
 The workouts feature teachers and participants of all sizes.
 They offer a variety of versions of each exercise to meet you where you are.
 I also love the message of this company…